jbhopkins/bioxtasraw/docs/source/tutorial/s4_save_plots.rst

     |plot_checkpoint1_png|

 #.
+Adjust the size of the RAW window to adjust the aspect ratio of the plot and
+    make it roughly square.

+#.
 Use the horizontal slider bar button in the plot toolbar to open the margin
     adjustment for the plot.

     |plot_margins1_png|

 #.
 In the window that opens, use the left, right, top, and bottom sliders
     to bring the edges of the plot close to the edges of the window.
+Close the margin adjustment window when done.

     |plot_margins2_png|

 #.
 Click on the colored line in the glucose_isomerase.dat item in the Profiles
-    Control Panel to open the Line Properies window.
+    Control Panel to open the Line Properties window.

     |plot_line_properties1_png|